bbkane/warg/README.md

 # TODO

-- table driven tests for help functions (--outline is untested)
 - Add a sentinal value to be used with optional flags that unsets the flag? sets the flag to the default value?
 So I can use fling without passing -i 'README.*' all the time :)
 - use https://stackoverflow.com/a/16946478/2958070 for better number handling?
 - zsh completion with https://www.dolthub.com/blog/2021-11-15-zsh-completions-with-subcommands/